-The next Business Plan Update will cover the period 2023/24.
-The main purpose of the Update will be to:
+The Business Plan Update took place in June 2024 for the period 2024/25.
+The main purpose of the Update was to:

 - 1. Confirm that the current strategic objectives continue to be appropriate. - 2.
 Update the strategic analysis, to identify changes that could affect our strategy or risk exposure. - 3.
-Review achievement against the Action Plans for the previous year, and prepare new Action Plans and targets/key performance indicators for the year ahead. - 4.
+Review achievement against the Action Plans for the previous year and prepare new Action Plans and targets/key performance indicators for the year ahead. - 4.
 Update the strategic risk register. - 5.
 Update the financial projections for the next 5 and 30 years, with appropriate stress testing carried out.

-The completed Business Plan Update document will be presented to the Management Committee for approval no later than the end of June 2024.
-In the following year (2024/25), the Association will produce a new Business Plan.
+The completed Business Plan Update document was presented to the Management Committee on the 26^{th of} June 2024.
+In the following year (2025/26), the Association will produce a new Business Plan.